Solidarity is one of those words that gets weaker the more often people say it.

 That mattered because it moved support out of abstraction.

 It is one thing to condemn antisemitism in principle.
 It is another to help pay for funerals, medical care, and the immediate needs left behind by an attack.
-Real communities notice the difference.
+Actual communities notice the difference.
 They also remember it.

 The return gesture mattered just as much